ellisstonehouse/Battleships/README.md

 # Battleships

-An implimentation of the game Battleships with an AI opponent.
-The opponent is able to play using a chosen algorihtm from 4, with each having a higher win rate than the last.
+An implementation of the game Battleships with an AI opponent.
+The opponent can play using a chosen algorithm from 4, each having a higher win rate than the last.

 The game is set up using the basic 10x10 board with 5 ships,
 - Aircraft Carrier (5 squares, A)